 Champions for Justice

 Champions for Justice is quickly becoming a hallmark of the Rhode Island legal landscape, and we are proud to count so many as friends and supporters of the Law School.
-Proceeds from the evening will benefit the many social justice programs within RWU Law:
+Proceeds from the evening benefit the many social justice programs within RWU Law:

 Social Justice Program Highlights